tbhcreature/phosphor/README.md

 ## api documentation
 to use the api:
-* all functions are contained in the `log` namespace
+* all functions are contained in the `phosphor::log` namespace
 * format specifiers: `{:type}` (like fmt)

 ### available functions